michailmitsakis/notion-second-brain/README.md

 | Eval JSON missing | Default output: `evals/results/*.json`; override with `--output PATH` |
 | Memory not used | Check `ENABLE_MEMORY=true`; `memory/MEMORY.md` is auto-created on first run |
 | Stale chunks after schema change | Set `FORCE_REINDEX=true` to drop and rebuild the Qdrant collection |

+---

+## License

+MIT.
+This repo is meant to be used, adapted and improved upon based on individual user needs and system capabilities.